moka-guys/benchmarking_tool/README.md

-# Benchmarking Tool Interface v1.5
+# Benchmarking Tool Interface v1.6

 ## What does this app do?
-This project contains the code for the Django web interface (https://genomics.viapath.co.uk/benchmark) for the precision medicine hap.py DNAnexus app (https://github.com/moka-guys/dnanexus_happy)
+This project contains the code for the Django web interface (https://genomics.viapath.co.uk/benchmark) for the precision medicine hap.py DNAnexus app (https://github.com/moka-guys/dnanexus_happy).
+Users can upload a VCF and BED file, then select the appropriate reference build (Genome Reference Consortium Human Build 37 or 38).

 ## Installation
 * install Apache and Apache WSGI module `sudo apt-get install apache2 libapache2-mod-wsgi`